 - Ambassador of the Quarter: Chosen by the Chief Ambassador based on attendance, as well as, dedication to the Ambassador Committee and promotion of the Chamber.
 The Ambassador of the Quarter will receive a recognition plaque and $25 gift card.
 Ambassador of the Quarter is also recognized on Chamber’s online Chamber News publication along with a short article profiling the Ambassador.

 - Ambassador of the Year: Selected by the Ambassador Committee.
-At the June meeting, the Chief Ambassador will present the five Ambassadors with top attendance for the year.
+At the June meeting, the Chief Ambassador will present the three Ambassadors with top attendance for the year.
 Ambassadors present will vote for the candidate they deem most worthy by way of private voting.
 The Ambassador of the Year will be announced at the June meeting.
 The Ambassador of the Year will receive a recognition plaque and $50 gift card and will be honored at the Chamber’s Annual Awards.

 - Ambassador Profiles: Ambassadors will be periodically profiled and featured in Chamber print and digital publications.
 The Ambassador Committee will be notified when this opportunity is available, and those highlighted will be on a first come, first serve basis.